-PayPal has been offered three avenues of resolution: a private settlement, disclosure of the damages it claims to have suffered, and referral to FIDReC.
+PayPal has been offered three avenues of resolution: a private settlement under confidentiality (including mutual NDA and non-disparagement), disclosure of the damages it claims to have suffered, or referral to FIDReC so that an impartial third party can resolve this dispute.
 All three have been refused.
 In a case plagued by bad faith from the outset, this is yet another act of bad faith.
-PayPal has no intention of resolving this matter.

 The funds were taken in the name of damages.
-No evidence of those damages has ever been shown, yet they refuse to release my funds and allow me to move on with my life
+No evidence of those damages has ever been shown, yet they refuse to release my funds and allow me to move on with my life.
+PayPal won't listen to my claims.
+They have closed every accessible channel of resolution and left me without an affordable venue to enforce my rights.
+I raised this repeatedly: litigation in Singapore is prohibitively expensive for an individual.
+They chose not to listen.

 This document states allegations and analysis based on currently available information and documents.
 It is not a court filing, not legal advice, and not a finding of fact.